xingwangsfu/caffe-yolo/README.md

 ## Convert yolo's (.weight) files to caffemodel

-If you want to create the caffemodel files from yolo's (.weights) files by your own,
+If you want to create the caffemodel files from yolo's (.weights) files on your own,

 * first, you need to  download the pretrained yolo weight files in the darknet official website (http://pjreddie.com/darknet/yolo/)